pierre-rouleau/pel/README.rst

     - No compilation error or warning is allowed.

-  - PEL has an increasing amount of Ert based test code.
-  - PEL has several specialized linting programs that parse elisp code and detect errors that would only be detected at run time under specific conditions.
-  - All PEL code is built by a GNU Make script that I use in my systems and on GitHub CI systems under all platforms and supported Emacs versions.

 - **Integrates external packages, control their installation** by customization.
 Supports 377 external packages from multiple sources: